Archival pigment prints on diasec

 tilism – an inanimate object transformed into its own world

-In a standard macro photograph, much of a 3-D object is rendered out-of-focus due to shallow depth of field.
+In a standard macro photograph, much of a 3D object is rendered out-of-focus due to shallow depth of field.
 But here, each photograph is digitally stacked using twenty or more separately focused exposures into a single final image, resulting in uniform sharpness across the whole object.
 The original scale is thrown into question, and the distinction between the miniature and the life-size collapses.
+The Tilism series continues the artists’ investigation of South Asian popular culture and informal production.

 Globalization is often understood as a process in which transnational brands replace local products.
 But this view overlooks its shadows—the largely invisible processes of labor, production, and consumption that transpire in the vast informality of the Global South.
-This is a realm of superexploitation, but also one of immense productive capacities, in which branding and intellectual property regimes are constantly challenged by those who seek to fashion a world from affordable designs and materials found at hand or created anew.
+This is a realm of exploitation, but also one of immense productive capacities, in which branding and intellectual property regimes are constantly challenged by those who seek to fashion a world from affordable materials and inventive designs.